nchkong/2021-ChewHung-Monash-Cybersecurity/Homework/13 ELK Stack Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting connections to the network.
-Load balancer receives traffic comes into the website and distributes it across multiple servers to mitigates Dos attacks and it is much more resilient than if a single server was running the website.
-In the event, one of the machines is compromised, another machine can still continue to operate.
-In another aspect, load balancer restricts a direct access to the virtual machines and is built on the zero trust network security model.
+Load balancer receives traffic comes into the website and distributes it across multiple servers to mitigates Dos attacks, therefore it is much more resilient than if a single server was running the website.
+Load balancer is built on the zero trust network security model.
 In this design, NSGs are used to explicitly permit allowed traffic HTTP and port 80.
 Without NSG setting on a subnet or NIC of the virtual machine resource, traffic isn't allowed to reach this resource.

-Another important component is Jump box.
+Another important component in this design is Jump box.
 It is a special purpose machine typically used to access machines within the internal network or trusted networks.
-It is exposed to the public internet and sitting in front of other machines within the internal network.
-Provisioner tool sit in Jumpbox to facilitate the deployment of virtual machines and containers automatically without much human effort.
-This will drastically reduce the potential for human errors and make the deployment easier especially if dealing with thousands of machines.
+Jump box is exposed to the public internet and sitting in front of other machines within the internal network.
+Provisioner tool sits in Jumpbox to facilitate the deployment of virtual machines and containers automatically without much human effort.
+This will minimize human errors and make the deployment easier especially if dealing with thousands of machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 In this project, we installed two types of beats.
 There are Filebeat and Metribeat.
 Filebeat is a lightweight shipper for forwarding and centralizing log data. it watches for the log files, collects, and forwards them either to Elasticsearch or Logstash for indexing.
 Metricbeat is an Elastic Beat.
 It is a lightweight shipper which can be installed in the servers to periodically collects metrics from the operating system and from services running on the server.
 Metricbeat records the metrics and statistic and ship to a specified output destination such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.